GabeScott/standard-works-vault/General Conference/1989 October - The Scourge of Illicit Drugs.md

 Regardless of the Word of Wisdom, there is a divinely given reason for avoiding these illegal substances.

 I am convinced that their use is an affront to God.
 He is our Creator.
 We are made in His image.
 These remarkable and wonderful bodies are His handiwork.
 Does anyone think that he can deliberately injure and impair his body without affronting its Creator?
 We are told again and again that the body is the tabernacle of the spirit.
 We are told that it is a temple, holy to the Lord.
-In a time of terrible conflict between the Nephites and the Lamanites, we are told that the Nephites, who had been strong, became “weak, like unto their brethren, the Lamanites, and that the Spirit of the Lord did no more preserve them; yea, it had withdrawn from them because the Spirit of the Lord doth not dwell in unholy temples.”
-(Hel.
-4:24.)
+In a time of terrible conflict between the Nephites and the Lamanites, we are told that the Nephites, who had been strong, became “weak, like unto their brethren, the Lamanites, and that the Spirit of the Lord did no more preserve them; yea, it had withdrawn from them because the Spirit of the Lord doth not dwell in unholy temples.” ([[Helaman 4.24|Hel.
+4:24]].)

-Alma taught the people of Zarahemla: The Lord “doth not dwell in unholy temples; neither can filthiness or anything which is unclean be received into the kingdom of God.”
-(Alma 7:21.)
+Alma taught the people of Zarahemla: The Lord “doth not dwell in unholy temples; neither can filthiness or anything which is unclean be received into the kingdom of God.” ([[Alma 7.21|Alma 7:21]].)

 Can anyone doubt that the taking of these mind- and body-destroying drugs is an act of unholiness?
 Does anyone think that the Spirit of God can dwell in the temple of the body when that body is defiled by these destructive elements?
 If there be a young man anywhere who is listening tonight, who is tampering with these things, let him resolve forthwith, and with the strongest determination of which he is capable, that he will never touch them again.